Oregon State Gains DE Commit From Transfer Portal

 A quiet recruiting process without any star-rankings sent him to NCAA Division II Sioux Falls.
 He didn't make much noise at that level, either.
 After a Covid-cancelled season in 2020 and two full seasons in 2021 & 2022, Harris had played in 16 games and recorded 20 solo tackles.

-Harris transferred to D1-FCS Southern Utah in 2023, but only recorded a single tackle.
-This past season was his breakout performance: 27 total tackles, 13 solo tackles, 1.5 sacks, and 1 forced fumble.
+Harris transferred to D1-FCS Southern Utah in 2023, but only recorded a single tackle that year.
+This past season was his breakout performance: 27 total tackles, 13 solo tackles, 1.5 sacks, and a forced fumble.

 With ideal size (6'5" 250 lbs) at the defensive end position, the hope is that Harris can blossom under the tutelage of Oregon State defensive line coach Ilaisa Tuiaki and defensive coordinator Keith Heyward.